song88180/Effective_fitness/README.md

 ### 3\_Simulations\_fG\_1\_fE\_1.ipynb

-This notebook contains scripts for population genetic simulations wehre geometric mean fitness $f_G$ and effective fitness $f_E$ are controlled to be  strictly neutral ($f_G=1$, $f_E=1$).
+This notebook contains scripts for population genetic simulations where geometric mean fitness $f_G$ and effective fitness $f_E$ are controlled to be  strictly neutral ($f_G=1$, $f_E=1$).
 The results are shown in **Figure 3A** of the paper.